fenekku/commandeer/README.md

 Design
 ------

-This formulation of command line arguments correspondence was formulated following some design principles.

 - Keep as much logic out of the module as possible and into the hands of the developer
 - No magical variables should be made implicitly available.
 All created